Skip to main content

 At the same time, as OSU strives to make study abroad a part of the educational experience for more of its students, “trailblazer” may come to describe Askew in other ways.

-Askew went overseas through Abroad China, a program that provides housing as well as employment placement.
-The program allowed her to complete a term of study abroad and an internship simultaneously.
+Askew went overseas through Abroad China, a housing and employment placement program.
+The program allowed her to simultaneously complete a study abroad term and an internship.

-Askew was employed by Scottish & Newcastle Asia, a beverage maker that is trying to break into the Chinese marketplace.
+Askew was employed by Scottish & Newcastle Asia, a beverage maker trying to break into the Chinese marketplace.
 She assisted the company’s marketing manager in creating and tracking promotional activities and campaigns.

 “It’s a British beer company that holds an interest in Shanghai’s Chong qing Brewery, and they’re trying to introduce their products to the Chinese marketplace,” Askew said.
 “I coordinated promotional activities, including working with curators of a graffiti art warehouse to provide hard apple cider for events.

-“Graffiti is emerging as an art form in China so we also looked at advertising related to that, and I also had to check on our promotional activities, like giving away scratch-offs with products,” she said.
+“Graffiti is emerging as an art form in China, so we also looked at advertising related to that.
+I also had to check on our promotional activities, like giving away scratch-offs with products."

-Askew worked Tuesday through Thursday and spent Mondays and Fridays studying the semantics of the Chinese language.
-A job assignment and the course combined to accelerate her understanding of the language.
+Askew worked Tuesday through Thursday and spent Mondays and Fridays studying the semantics of the Chinese language: a job assignment and the course combined to accelerate her language understanding.

 “For market research, I had to travel the city visiting 40 to 50 bars and restaurants and talking to vendors about how our products were selling compared to other imports,” Askew said.
 “It was an ordeal trying to navigate the city without knowing the language, and initially, people in the office would write down directions in Chinese for me to give cab drivers.